Last updated: April 24, 2026

 You retain all ownership and intellectual property rights to any files you process using VideoSnap.
 We do not claim any rights to your content.
 The VideoSnap brand, logo, website design, and original content are owned by VideoSnap and protected by applicable intellectual property laws.

 We may revise these Terms of Service at any time.
-Changes will be posted on this page with an updated "Last updated" date.
-Your continued use of VideoSnap after changes are posted constitutes acceptance of the revised terms.
+Changes will be posted on this page with an updated Last updated date.
+Continued use of VideoSnap after changes are posted constitutes acceptance of the revised terms.

 These Terms of Service shall be governed by and construed in accordance with applicable laws, without regard to conflict of law provisions.

-Open-source components are provided "as is" under their applicable licenses.
-Nothing in these Terms transfers ownership of, or grants rights beyond, those licenses.
+VideoSnap uses third-party open-source software components to operate its processing engine, including FFmpeg and other libraries.
+Open-source components are provided under their respective licenses.
+Nothing in these Terms transfers ownership of those components or grants rights beyond the applicable licenses.

 | Component | License | General Purpose |